cristianexer/cristianexer/README.md

 ## **About Me**

 I hold an MSc in Computer Science and boast diverse technical skills.
-My journey has led me through the realms of software development, culminating in my current role where I specialize in MLOps within the insurance sector.
-Balancing a robust foundation in programming languages, particularly Python, I strive to deliver high-performance data-driven solutions.
+My journey has led me through the realms of software development, data science and mlops, culminating in my current role where I specialize in AI Solution Design within the insurance sector.
+Balancing a robust foundation in programming languages, particularly Python, I strive to deliver high-performance data and AI driven solutions.

 ## **Key Focus Areas**

 ### **AI Solution Design**

-Designing high-performance data-driven AI Solutions to drive growth using AI.
+Creating and integrating advanced AI solutions that are in harmony with our business objectives, fostering growth, efficiency, and a strong competitive edge.

 ### **Data Science Maven**